U.S. businesses ask White House to help on China cybersecurity rules

-WASHINGTON U.S. business lobbies called on the White House this week for help to overturn new Chinese cybersecurity regulations they say would hurt market opportunities abroad and jobs in the United States.
+WASHINGTON U.S. business lobbies called on the White House this week for help to overturn new Chinese cybersecurity regulations they say would hurt market opportunities abroad and jobs in the U.S.

 In a letter sent to officials including Secretary of State John Kerry and U.S. Trade Representative Michael Froman on Feb.
 4, the U.S. Chamber of Commerce and 16 other U.S. business lobbies said the new rules raised questions about China's international trade commitments.